CommonAccord/Site-Org/Doc/01/Agt/Type/Web/ToU/Coinbase/Form_Coinbase_ToU.01.md

 5.1.
 USD Wallets

 .sec=Users who have verified their Identity with {P1.Handle} and who reside in approved jurisdictions may establish and fund a U.S. Dollar balance (&quot;USD Wallet&quot;).
-Except as otherwise set forth herein, you may use your USD Wallet only to purchase bitcoin from {P1.Handle}, to receive the proceeds of bitcoin sales to {P1.Handle}, or to transfer funds to and from a {P1.Handle} Trading Account. {P1.Handle} holds all customers&#39; USD Wallet funds in a dedicated account at an FDIC-insured financial institution.
+Except as otherwise set forth herein, you may use your USD Wallet only to purchase bitcoin from {P1.Handle}, to receive the proceeds of bitcoin sales to {P1.Handle}, or to transfer funds to and from a {P1.Handle} {Trading_Account}. {P1.Handle} holds all customers&#39; USD Wallet funds in a dedicated account at an FDIC-insured financial institution.

 5.2.
 Deposits and Withdrawals